When Other People’s Cells Become Our Own - Takeaways - MDSpire

 • 1

-Microchimerism involves genetically distinct cells in the body.
+Microchimerism involves genetically distinct cells becoming part of the body, primarily occurring during pregnancy.

 • 2